Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Factor 2: Temporal Luck

-To facilitate direct comparison between different malware detection methods, we propose the following extension of the \ac{AUT} metric, providing a compact summary of the time-aware performance of a given classifier (given a metric $f$, \eg \fone), while accounting for \factorTemporalLuckName:
+To facilitate direct comparison between different malware detection methods, we propose the \ac{A-AUT}, an extension of the \ac{AUT} metric that provides a compact summary of the time-aware performance of a given classifier (given a metric $f$, such as the \fone), while accounting for \factorTemporalLuckName:

-\autoref{eq:avg_aut} presents the \acf{A-AUT}, which is defined as the arithmetic mean ($\mu_{AUT}$ in \autoref{eq:mu-aut}) and standard deviation ($\sigma_{AUT}$) of the \ac{AUT} scores computed by dividing a dataset $\mathcal{D}$ into temporally successive datasets $\{\mathcal{D}_1, \cdots, \mathcal{D}_{|\mathcal{C}|}\}$, which are obtained by shifting forward the training set by $N$ months.
-Each test set is comprised of all the samples belonging to the following $N$ months.
-The parameter $\mathcal{C}$ in Equation~\ref{eq:avg_aut} is the set of all classifiers produced by training the model under analysis on the training set of each $d\in \{\mathcal{D}_1, \cdots, \mathcal{D}_{|\mathcal{C}|}\}$.
-A practical example of this \textit{rolling window} approach is provided in \autoref{sec:appendix:tempora_luck_example}.